-Students who have completed an official leave of absence from Defiance College are exempted from these requirements.
+Students who have completed an official leave of absence from Defiance College are exempted from these requirements. p.
+24, 2022-2023 Defiance College Graduate Catalog

 Veteran Student Admission

 Defiance College welcomes applications from veterans who have graduated from a four-year regionally accredited college or university.
 Along with submitting the application and the appropriate application materials, veterans must submit proof of honorable discharge (DD-214) from the armed forces along with a copy of the Certificate of Eligibility.
 Once enrolled, veterans will work closely with the School Certifying Official in the Registrar's Office and the Veteran, Transfer, and Adult Student Support Coordinator on matters relating to veterans' affairs.